P. A. Murphy: Personal life

 Patrick Aloysius Murphy was born on Bere Island on 21 June 1918, the fifth child and third son born to Patrick and Sarah Murphy (née Lyons).
 His two older brothers, John Joe and Cornelius Murphy, joined the priesthood, with the former rising to the position of Dean of the Diocese of Kerry and the latter dying from fever as a young missionary in Nigeria.
 Murphy was educated locally and later boarded at St Brendan's College in Killarney.
 He completed his studies at the Veterinary College in Dublin before practising as a veterinary surgeon in Cork.
-Murphy later worked as general manager of the Southwestern Cattle Breeding Station in Bandon and was also veterinary officer at Cork Greyhound Stadium.
+Murphy later worked as general manager of the Southwestern Cattle Breeding Station in Bandon, County Cork and was also veterinary officer at Cork Greyhound Stadium.

 Murphy married Annetta Mary "Anna" Connolly from Dromore West, County Sligo at a ceremony in Dublin in 1947.
 The couple later settled in Cork and had five children.
 Their son, Con Murphy, spent over 40 years as team doctor to the Cork senior hurling and football teams.